MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/SharepointAnnouncementsonKaizala/Display Sharepoint announcements.md

 This scenario can be broadly divided into 2 steps:

-1. Create an announcement list with Columns- Title, attachments and announcemnet body(description)
+1. Create an announcement list with Columns- Title, attachments and announcement body(description)

 > Note- Rich text is not supported by out-of- box announcement card.
 Switch off rich text for sharepoint column that has Announcement body(description) while creating that column.